DNP Programs in Minnesota

 - Report any criminal convictions and complete a background check

 Six of the eight accredited DNP programs in Minnesota offer a BSN-DNP option.
 The curriculum may vary depending on the specialty track and may take between three and four years to complete.
-While many programs offer online options, some campus visitation may be required along with completion of a specific number of supervised clinical hours (usually around 1,000 hours).
+While many programs offer online options, some campus visitation may be required along with the completion of a specific number of supervised clinical hours (usually around 1,000 hours).
 Tracks are mainly in the NP role, but some schools offer Leadership, Informatics, and Integrative Health roles as well.

 The University of Minnesota offers a robust BSN-DNP program with twelve specialty tracks available: